Billy Beane: Soccer

 When the Athletics ownership group agreed to purchase the reincarnation of the San Jose Earthquakes of Major League Soccer, Beane, who has expressed a passion for soccer, began developing a system for objectively analyzing soccer players.
 He has agreed to help the Earthquakes front office develop a method for building a cost-effective team, as the salary cap in MLS is even more restrictive than the Athletics status as a small-market team in Major League Baseball.
 However, a system has yet to be implemented.

 Beane has regarded Arsenal's former manager Arsène Wenger as a personal idol.
-Beane has held discussions with Wenger, former Manchester United F.C. manager Sir Alex Ferguson, and Liverpool F.C. owner John W. Henry.
+Beane has held discussions with Wenger, former Manchester United F.C. manager Alex Ferguson, and Liverpool F.C. owner John W. Henry.
 His friendship with ex-Arsenal scout Damien Comolli and Arsenal owner Stan Kroenke allowed him to delve deep into the world of English soccer.

 In March 2015, the Dutch soccer club AZ Alkmaar, under general director Robert Eenhoorn, a former major leaguer, hired Beane as an advisor.
+He became a shareholder of the club five years later. acquiring a 5% stake in 2020.
 On December 19, 2017, Beane became part of a consortium led by Chien Lee to purchase Barnsley Football Club, which plays in the EFL League One, the third tier of the English football league system.

 Software industry

-On January 4, 2007, the software company NetSuite named Beane to its board of directors.
-NetSuite co-founder Evan Goldberg cited Beane's ability to combine facts with instinct as an important factor in the decision to involve him in the company.
-Beane also served as a consultant for, and also appears in, the video game MLB Front Office Manager.
+On January 4, 2007, the software company NetSuite named Beane to its board of directors; NetSuite co-founder Evan Goldberg cited Beane's ability to combine facts with instinct.
+Beane also served as a consultant for, and appears in, the video game MLB Front Office Manager.

 Moneyball

-Author Michael Lewis made Beane the subject of his 2003 best-selling book Moneyball: The Art of Winning an Unfair Game.
-The book explores Beane's methods as the GM of the Athletics and how he, along with Paul DePodesta, used sabermetric principles to field a winning team despite an exceptionally low payroll.
-The book and Beane's methods have influenced the way many teams and players think about the game of baseball.
+Author Michael Lewis' 2003 best-selling book Moneyball: The Art of Winning an Unfair Game explores Beane's methods as the general manager of the Athletics and how he, along with Paul DePodesta, used sabermetric principles to field a winning team despite an exceptionally low payroll.
+The book and Beane's methods influenced the way many teams and players think about the game of baseball.

-The book was made into the 2011 film Moneyball, in which Beane was portrayed by Brad Pitt.
-Pitt's performance in the film earned him an Oscar nomination for Best Actor.
+The book was made into the 2011 film Moneyball, in which Beane was portrayed by Brad Pitt, whose performance earned an Oscar nomination for Best Actor.

 Personal life

 Beane's first marriage was to Cathy Sturdivant.
 The couple has a daughter, Casey Beane.

 Beane is married to Tara Beane.
-The couple have twins Brayden Beane and Tinsley Beane.
+The couple have twins, Brayden and Tinsley Beane.

-Beane attended the University of California, San Diego, during the baseball off-seasons of his playing career.
+Beane attended the University of California, San Diego during the baseball off-seasons of his playing career.